 If you happen to miss one round, don’t worry!
 There are four DreamFund rounds annually that you can apply to.

-To stay updated and be among the first to know when the fund is released, ensure you’re subscribed to our mailing list.
-Visit our opportunities page to apply directly and seize your chance to make a difference.
+To stay updated and be among the first to know when the fund is released, ensure you’re subscribed to our mailing list as we share the news of new funding availability here first.
+You can also visit our opportunities page to apply directly and seize your chance to make a difference.

 Professional Development